alekhyavittalam/instacart_market_analysis/README.md

 - Ensure consistent stock levels for produce and beverage items
 - Focus marketing efforts on items with high reorder rate such as avocados, hummus, pears, guacamole to drive engagement.
 Fresh categories such as produce are critical to customer retention
 - Explore strategies to boost sales in meat seafood and breakfast categories
-- Focus promotions on Sunday and popular products like avocados to maximize sales
+- Focus promotions on Sunday and Monday and popular products like avocados to maximize sales